bkemboi394/Image-Processing-with-OpenMP-Parallel-Programming/README.md

 I compiled and executed the program via a virtual c++ lab environment provided by my school for HPC students.

-Tested out the code on a picture taken somewhere in our school named 'GVSU.pgm'
+Tested out the code on a picture taken somewhere in my school named 'GVSU.pgm'

 Since I couldn't upload my image results successfully, I screenshoted them and pasted them on a word document, converted the word document to a pdf file and pushed it as an output file above.